claudiofullscreen/hubble_observatory-1/README.md

     $ gem install hubble_api_client

-HubbleApiClient will require a HUBBLE_API_URL and a HUBBLE_APP_TOKEN which you can obtain from the data team.
+HubbleApiClient requires a HUBBLE_API_URL and a HUBBLE_APP_TOKEN which you can obtain from https://hubble.fullscreen.net.

 1. If you're using this in Rails, you can choose to create an initializer instead and configure the URL and TOKEN as follows: